lbc9168/Stat-Coding/Stata Code notes.md

 */ revn_CORN revn_SOYBEAN i.time_stage_3rd i.countycd
 ```

-Then, use `esttab`to get the LaTex output
+Then, use `esttab`to get the LaTeX output

 ```stata
 esttab using"table1.tex", replace ///